AICorpGlobal/HR-Job/General Interview Process.md

 - we will let the candidate know about our intent to hire
 - Wil issue offer letter and sign the contracts

+*Note: we give priority for people who attend interviews in person rather than the one who are closeby and attends online.*